Extreme sports travel insurance

 • Horse riding

-• Inflatable banana rides.
+• Inflatable banana rides

-Some sports even have their own specialist cover, such as:
+Certain sports even have their own specialist cover, such as:

-Whatever travel insurance policy you choose, check which activities are included.
 If the policy doesn’t cover your chosen sport, ask your insurance provider if they can add it.
 Or find a specialist insurance provider who offers the level of cover you need.

-What does extreme sports travel insurance cover?
+What does extreme sports holiday insurance cover?

 Every insurance policy is different, but they usually include:

-• Medical expenses to cover the cost of medical treatment and hospital bills if you’re injured or fall ill, including ambulance or air ambulance fees.
+• Medical expenses – to cover the cost of medical treatment and hospital bills if you’re injured or fall ill, including ambulance or air ambulance fees.

 • Loss and theft – travel insurance can cover you if your baggage is lost or your possessions are stolen.